stephenquan/qt5-qml-promises/README.md

 Implements JavaScript Promise wrapper for chaining QML events together.

-The QMLPromises singleton implements the following methods:
+The QMLPromises implements the following methods:

- - QMLPromises.userBreak() - cancel previous running QMLPromises.
+ - userBreak() - cancel previous running QMLPromises.
- - QMLPromises.sleep(interval) - introduce a pause in the promise chain specified in milliseconds
+ - sleep(interval) - introduce a pause in the promise chain specified in milliseconds
- - QMLPromises.numberAnimation(target, proprerties, from, to, duration) - change a property from one value to another over a duration specified in milliseconds
+ - numberAnimation(target, proprerties, from, to, duration) - change a property from one value to another over a duration specified in milliseconds
- - QMLPromises.grabToImage(item, filePath) - saves a screen grab of an item to file
+ - grabToImage(item, filePath) - saves a screen grab of an item to file
- - QMLPromises.asyncToGenerator(fn) - transcode async/await syntax to generator/iterator syntax
+ - asyncToGenerator(fn) - transcode async/await syntax to generator/iterator syntax

 The following animates an SVG bicycle moving along a square permiter.